-At present, the ban on solicitation for the purchase of OTC-handled securities is partially lifted for primary or secondary offerings of securities on the condition that the transfer of such shares is restricted for two years based on an agreement among the issuer, securities companies, and investors and that the issuer publishes an Explanatory Note on Business Conditions.
+At present, the ban on solicitation for the purchase of OTC-handled securities is partially lifted for primary or secondary offerings of securities on the condition that the issuer publishes an Explanatory Note on Business Conditions.
 The ban is fully lifted for unlisted securities of listed companies based on the condition that the issuer publishes an Explanatory Document on Securities Information, etc.